Pope Clement XII: Early life

-Lorenzo Corsini was born in Florence in 1652 as the son of Bartolomeo Corsini, Marquis of Casigliano and his wife Elisabetta Strozzi, the sister of the Duke of Bagnuolo.
+Lorenzo Corsini was born in Florence in 1652 as the son of Bartolomeo Corsini, Marquis of Casigliano, and Elisabetta Strozzi, the sister of the Duke of Bagnuolo.
 Both of his parents belonged to the old Florentine nobility.
-He was a distant relative of Saint Andrea Corsini.
+He was a nephew of Cardinal Neri Corsini and was a distant relative of Saint Andrew Corsini.

-Corsini studied at the Jesuit Collegio Romano in Rome and also at the University of Pisa where he earned a doctorate in both civil law and canon law.
+Corsini studied at the Jesuit Roman College in Rome and also at the University of Pisa where he earned a doctorate in both civil law and canon law.

 Career

-Corsini practiced law under the able direction of his uncle, Cardinal Neri Corsini.
+Corsini practised law under the able direction of his uncle, Cardinal Neri Corsini.
 After the death of his uncle and his father, in 1685, Corsini, now thirty-three, would have become head of the Corsini.
-Instead he resigned his right of primogeniture and from Pope Innocent XI (1676–1689) he purchased, according to the custom of the time, for 30,000 scudi, a position of prelatial rank and devoted his wealth and leisure to the enlargement of the library bequeathed to him by his uncle.
-Corsini's home on the Piazza Navona was the center of Rome's scholarly and artistic life.
+Instead, he renounced his right of primogeniture and from Pope Innocent XI (1676–1689) he purchased, according to the custom of the time, for 30,000 scudi, a position of prelatial rank and devoted his wealth and leisure to the enlargement of the library bequeathed to him by his uncle.
+Corsini's home on the Piazza Navona was the centre of Rome's scholarly and artistic life.

 In 1690 he was made titular Archbishop of Nicomedia and chosen nuncio to Vienna, receiving a dispensation from Pope Alexander VIII since he had not yet been ordained a priest.
 He did not proceed to the imperial court, because Leopold I, the Holy Roman Emperor, maintained that he had the right to select the nuncio from a list of three names furnished by the pope.

 In 1696, Corsini was appointed treasurer-general and governor of the Castel Sant'Angelo.
 His good fortune increased during the pontificate of Pope Clement XI (1700–1721), who employed his talents as a courtier and named him Cardinal-Priest of Santa Susanna on 17 May 1706, retaining his services as papal treasurer.

 He advanced still further under Pope Benedict XIII (1724–1730), who made him Prefect of the Apostolic Signatura, a judicial branch of the Roman Curia.
 He was successively appointed as the Cardinal-Priest of San Pietro in Vincoli and Cardinal-Bishop of Frascati.